jmolloy19/StockWatch/README.md

 ./Build/Analyze -nw
 ```

-(The two examples above are equivalent)
+The two examples above are equivalent.

 (For Windows, you would replace the '/'s with '\\'s)